Dr. Lila Corwin Berman

 Graduate Student Fellow, Feinstein Center

-Ariella Werden-Greenfield is pursuing her Ph.D. in Religion at Temple University where she works as the Graduate Student Fellow at the Myer and Rosaline Feinstein Center for American Jewish History.
-Her research interests include Judaism in the Americas, Afro-Caribbean religion, food and religiosity, and race, racism, and identity construction.
-Ariella has taught a variety of courses for the Religion, Jewish Studies and Women’s Studies departments at Temple University including “Race and Poverty in the Americas,” “Women in Religion” and “What is Judaism?”
-She is currently working on her dissertation, an effort that interrogates the role of the Hebrew Bible in the lives of Rastafari.
+Ariella Werden-Greenfield is a PhD candidate in Religion and the Graduate Fellow for the Myer and Rosaline Feinstein Center for American Jewish History at Temple University .
+Her research interests include Judaism in the Americas, Afro-Caribbean religion, and identity construction.
+Ariella teaches courses for the Religion, Jewish Studies and Women’s Studies departments at Temple University including “Race and Poverty in the Americas,” “Women in Religion” and “What is Judaism?”
+Her dissertation examines the role of the Hebrew Bible in the lives of Rastafari.
 Through an analysis of Rasta exegetical strategies, she hopes to illuminate the existential shift that embracing the Bible offers to Rastafari and investigate the production of knowledge, rationality and truth in Rastafari communities.
 From 2009 through 2013, Ariella served as the coordinator of the Center for Afro-Jewish Studies at Temple.

-- Rebecca Alpert, Associate Professor of Religion and Women’s Studies
+- Rebecca Alpert, Senior Associate Dean of the College of Liberal Arts and Professor of Religion

 - David Farber, Professor of History